On 12/6/25 11:52 AM, ci_notify(a)linaro.org wrote:

 🔴 Basic Fare or Promo Tickets: Often non-refundable

-To clarify your eligibility, it is best to speak to a Porter representative directly at 📞 1-866-284-3022.
+To clarify your eligibility, it is best to speak to a Vietnam representative directly at 📞 1-866-284-3022.
 They can explain whether you will receive a refund, a travel credit, or incur a cancellation fee.

 ⏱️ Step 5: Cancel Within 24 Hours (If Possible)